-A. No sign shall be established, erected, constructed, reconstructed, extended, enlarged or altered without obtaining a Zoning Sign Permit from the Zoning Enforcement Officer, which shall serve as a certificate of zoning compliance, unless otherwise exempted by these Regulations.
-New signage shall be included as part of a Special Exception Permit / Site Development Plan application and shall be reviewed and approved by the Commission as part of said application.

-Where a sign is subject to the provisions of the State of Connecticut Basic Building Code, a building permit shall also be required.

-- C. No variance shall be granted by the Zoning Board of Appeals concerning any sign. - D. If any sign does not conform to these sign standards, whether being preexisting nonconforming or by virtue of a granted Zoning Board of Appeals variance, and is discontinued, altered, reconstructed, enlarged, extended or moved, its replacement or the alterations shall conform to these sign standards.
+- A. No sign shall be established, erected, constructed, reconstructed, extended, enlarged or altered without obtaining a Zoning Sign Permit from the Zoning Enforcement Officer, which shall serve as a certificate of zoning compliance, unless otherwise exempted by these Regulations.
+New signage shall be included as part of a Special Exception Permit / Site Development Plan application and shall be reviewed and approved by the Commission as part of said application. - B. Where a sign is subject to the provision of the State of Connecticut Basic Building Code, a building permit shall also be required. - C. If any sign does not conform to these sign standards, whether being preexisting nonconforming or by virtue of a granted Zoning Board of Appeals variance, and is discontinued, altered, reconstructed, enlarged, extended or moved, its replacement or the alterations shall conform to these sign standards.
 No existing sign shall be altered, reconstructed, enlarged, extended or moved except in accordance with these sign standards.
 However, the repainting or repair of existing signs and changing of tenant names is permitted.